 NGS OPUS is an amazing public amenity that enables users to submit static files of 2 hours or more for post-processing, constrained to NGS CORS.
 There is also OPUS-RS, which can process observations for shorter periods.
 These can provide high-precision positions, with high confidence and fidelity to the national reference framework (datum).
+However, OPUS only works (presently) with the GPS constellation, though the multi-constellation M-Pagers Opus is in Beta.
+Still, many CORS are GPS-only; we are working with site operators in WA to seek to upgrade those CORS and add more.

-However, OPUS only works (presently) with the GPS constellation.
-There are some challenges for OPUS in WA: there are no constraining CORS past the coast and few in Canada.
+The bigger challenge for using OPUS in WA: spacing and geometry.
+For example, there are no constraining CORS past the coast and few in Canada, and there are large holes in the middle of the state with no CORS.
 Users should look at the peak-to-peak values in the results; they may be higher than desired.
 Plus, the published positions for constraining NGS CORS may not be updated until they are as much as 5cm 3D out of tolerance (mainly due to plate tectonic velocities).
+We're seeking to densify the CORS in WA, but it is quite a process and the NGS is hesitant to add new CORS (we'll be persistent).

 To provide our users with another option to post-process (e.g., when they work out of cell range or wish to check control values) we have an automated service that constrains to our stations, and NGS CORS (that are within tolerance).
-Registered users (e.g., partners and subscribers) can log in, choose 'Online Post Processing in the upper left of the page, submit static files from 6 minutes to 6 hours (please convert them to Rinex first) and our system does the baseline processing.
+Registered users (e.g., partners and subscribers) can log in, choose 'Online Post Processing in the upper left of the page, submit static files from 6 minutes to 4 hours in length (please convert them to Rinex first) and our system does the baseline processing.
 It will return a PDF and/or an XML report of the results as NAD83-2011 geographic coordinates (not state plane; you will need to convert that yourself).
 Processing could take 5 minutes to an hour depending on the number of pending requests and the size of your uploaded file.
-You can see the progress by choosing "My Orders' and refresh, or simply log in again later to see a list of your orders.
+You can see the progress by choosing "My Orders' and refresh or simply log in again later to see a list of your orders.